jacklukem/USBOpenCoreAPFSloader/README.md

 https://forums.macrumors.com/threads/macos-11-big-sur-on-unsupported-macs-thread.2242172/post-29138842

-also here is a previous opencore setup for Arrandale SSDT ACPI fix: https://github.com/jacklukem/USBOpenCoreAPFSloader/blob/master/OpenCore3b1.zip
+for mac that have issues with newer opencore version, here is a previous opencore setup for Arrandale SSDT ACPI fix: https://github.com/jacklukem/USBOpenCoreAPFSloader/blob/master/OpenCore3b1.zip

 ### *Added two new versions for spoofing BigSur supported Mac in order to get OTA updates*